 - The smaller the output file that you send to the plotter, the more reliably and faster it plots.
 (We suggest you keep the output file under 100 MB.)

 - The higher the Print Quality you set, the slower it will plot.

 - Consider converting your file to a unviersal format like a PDF document or JPEG image file to plot.
-See our instructions to convert a file to JPEG.

 - Make an appointment with a Lab Technician.